Digital image basics

 After completing this lesson, learners should be able to:

-• Understand that the array elements are called pixels (2D) or voxels (3D).
+Learn that the image array elements are called pixels (2D) or voxels (3D).

 Motivation